 Face attribute conversion is to convert the original attributes of the face into other attributes while maintaining the subject identity.
 The existing methods of face attribute conversion mainly utilize GAN to build face attribute conversion frameworks.
-Cycle-GAN [22] and Dual-GAN [23] used a weakly supervised method which treats the conversion of two attributes as a conversion between two sets and then used a discriminator for distinguishing face images from the two sets.
-GANimation [24] and Self-regularization [25] used the attention mechanism so that the network can accurately locate the facial regions to be modified and achieved promising face attribute conversion results.
-He et al. [26] proposed an AttGAN using attribute classification constraint to edit facial attributes.
-However, this method can only edit face attributes in a small area, and it is difficult to complete the face image with large occlusion.
+Cycle-GAN [20] and Dual-GAN [21] used a weakly supervised method which treats the conversion of two attributes as a conversion between two sets and then used a discriminator for distinguishing face images from the two sets.
+GANimation [22] and Self-regularization [23] used the attention mechanism so that the network can accurately locate the facial regions to be modified and achieved promising face attribute conversion results.
+While these methods can edit face attributes in a small area, it is difficult to complete face images with large occlusion.

 In this paper, we focus on recovering non-occluded face images from face images with natural occlusions.
-Similar to the face attribute conversion, we also use a semi-supervised approach to build our face recovery network.
-In the network structure, proposed method is similar to the GANimation [24] and Self-regularization [25], both can predict the mask and generate image.
-While GANimation and Self-regularization use two-pathway generator, proposed method uses two-stage generator.
-We will discuss the difference of the two generator in the next Section.
-In addition, compared to these face attribute conversion methods, we introduce image comletion loss aiming for better face completion.
+Similar to face attribute conversion, we use a semi-supervised approach to build our face recovery network.
+The network structure of the proposed method is similar to GANimation [22] and Self-regularization [23], which can predict the mask for the area of interest and generate the transformed images.
+While GANimation and Self-regularization use a two-pathway generator, our method uses a two-stage generator.
+We will discuss the differences of the two types of generators in the next Section.
+In addition, compared to these face attribute conversion methods, we have designed new joint loss functions for better face de-occlusion.